jovotech/learn-jovo/tutorials/bixby/README.md

 ### About the platform integration

 With the Bixby platform integration for the Jovo Framework, you can outsource your code logic to your Jovo application, while maintaining your Bixby models inside your capsule.
-This allows you to develop precise capsule functionality, while still being able to develop for other platforms with the same code logic.
+This allows you to develop precise capsule functionality, while still being able to develop for other platforms with the same codebase.
 This is possible by providing Bixby with remote endpoints, sending a request on every user utterance, if it matches an intent provided by your capsule.
 In that case, the Jovo instance acts as a server, receiving those requests and mapping them inside the Jovo Handler.

 ## Getting Started

 ### Setting up your Jovo app

 To get started, the first thing you'll need is our Jovo Bixby Capsule Example.
-Not only does it come with our [Hello World Template](https://www.jovo.tech/templates/helloworld), it also includes all Jovo models required for the integration to work properly.
+Not only does it come with our [Hello World Template](https://www.jovo.tech/templates/helloworld), it also includes all Bixby models required for the integration to work properly.
 You can clone the repository onto your workspace by entering the following command into your terminal:

 ```sh
 # Clone with HTTPS